This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 Instructions

 • Make the Dough.
-My traditional Challah recipe already has honey in it, so it is super ready for Rosh Hashanah!
+My traditional Challah recipe and my Tangzhong Challah recipe already have honey in it, so it is super ready for Rosh Hashanah!
 Alternatively, you can use the full recipe of my Whole Wheat Challah or my Fluffy Sourdough Challah.

 • Divide the Dough.
-After the first bulk rise of the dough (Step 5 in the Challah recipe, Step 7 in the Whole Wheat Challah and Step 2 in the Fluffy Sourdough Challah), divide it into three equal portions.
+After the first bulk rise of the dough (Step 5 in the Challah recipe, Step 4 in the Tangzhong Challah recipe, Step 7 in the Whole Wheat Challah and Step 2 in the Fluffy Sourdough Challah), divide it into three equal portions.
 Your best bet is to weigh the total amount of the dough, divide by 3, and weigh out 3 equal portions.

 • Roll Dough into Strands.
 Roll each of the 3 portions into strands, approximately 18 inches long.
 If the dough starts pulling back (shrinking), cover it with plastic wrap and let it rest 5-10 minutes.